 In counselling training courses, you will have to record your skills in order for these to be evaluated.
 While this might sound a really daunting prospect, getting into good habits on recording skills can really help your development as a counsellor.
 Carl Rogers himself was strongly in favour of recording sessions, and was one of the first counsellors to do so.
-He wrote:

 I cannot exaggerate the excitement of our learnings as we clustered about the machine which enabled us to listen to ourselves, playing over and over some puzzling point at which the interview clearly went wrong, or those moments in which the client moved significantly forward.
 (I still regard this as the one best way of learning to improving oneself as a therapist.)

 - From ‘Empathic: An Unappreciated Way of Being’, The Counseling Psychologist, 1975, Vol. 5, No. 2-10

 In this article, I present three steps to help you record your skills confidently, and to write your skills assignment successfully.

 Step 1: Start Recording and Listening to Your Skills from Today

 My first advice here is to obtain your own recording equipment.
 This will enable you to fully understand how it works, to feel comfortable using it, and to trust in its quality (e.g. to record the nuances in the session, such as silences and breathing).
 These benefits will in turn help you to not to get distracted by the presence of a recording device, or by worrying whether it’s working properly – so supporting the building of the therapeutic relationship and empathy.